maximedaniel/BatteryBug/README.md

 # BatteryBug

-Progam tracking Laptop Battery Events using the Battery Management System API on Windows 7
+Tracker for Laptop Battery Events using the Battery Management System API on Windows 7

 ## Configuration

-1. Open **BatteryBug.py**
+1. Open *BatteryBug.py*
 2. Set the following variables:
     - `SSID='IoTRaspberryPi3'`: SSID of the room
     - `DOMAIN = 'estia.local'`: DNS of the building